HEART-MET/pytorch-i3d/README.md

 ### Get results for validation/test dataset

-To get the results on the validation set, update the path to the validation dataset and trained checkpoint in `test.sh` and run the script.
-This will generate a file `submission.json`, which can be zipped and submitted to Codalab.
+To get the results on the validation/test set, update the path to the dataset and trained checkpoint in `test.sh` and run the script.
+This will generate a file `submission.json`.
+The `submission.json` file for each dataset will have to be merged based on the format specified on Codalab.

 ```
 ./test.sh